“Are you alive?

 Hilda Doolittle, Poetry Foundation

-While the speaker emphasizes the use of “you” throughout the poem, it does not seem as if the thing and the speaker are separate entities.
-H.D.’s imagery represents a very raw, very human attempt to pause the ephemerality of life in order to study and observe it.
-“The Pool” encourages the reader to embrace constant change and flux in our journeys of self-reflection, rather than combat it.
+While the speaker addresses the quivering thing as “you”, it does not seem as if the thing and the speaker are separate entities.
+H.D.’s imagery represents a very raw, very human attempt to pause the ephemerality of life in order to study and observe ourselves.
+The Pool encourages the reader to embrace constant change and flux in our journeys of self-reflection, rather than combat it.